Inebriateduck/RedEye_Pipeline/README.md

 ### Using RedEye
 Once installed, RedEye can be loaded in R and uses identical functions as easyPubMed.

 A specialized script for extraction of information for cross sectional surveys from the PubMed database is available [here](https://github.com/Inebriateduck/Automated-PMID-Scraping/blob/main/Main-Package/RedEye/Extraction%20Script.R).
 This script is designed to be easily scalable with the capabilities of the users hardware - the more CPU cores you have, the faster you'll be able to mine your target information from a list of PMIDs.
+Note that this script only reads CSV files, it does not read XLSX format.

 To run the script:
 1. Load the script into your R instance